DoozyX/clang-format-lint-action/README.md

 # clang-format lint action

-This action check if the source code matches the .clang-format file.
+This action checks if the source code matches the .clang-format file.

 ## Inputs